FreeRTOS/coreMQTT/MigrationGuide.md

          // Determine the error.
 It's possible we might need to disconnect
          // the underlying transport connection.
      }
+     /* else if only required if the terminating else is empty and the application doesn't want a scenario akin to busy waiting. */ else if( status == MQTTNeedMoreBytes )
+     {
+         /* Only a partial MQTT packet is received.
+Call MQTT_ReceiveLoop again; ideally after a small delay. */ }
      else
      {
          // Other application functions.